ChanthMiao/ghc-wiki-mirror/Directed-coercions.md

   - **Upside**: This gives us a stronger guarantee that we are not storing redundant information.
 In particular ```covar `TransCo` dco``` is more compact than either ```covar `TransCo` Inject r ty dco``` or ```Inject r ty' (covar `TransDCo` dco)```.
   - **Downside:** It's a bit of a roundabout way of doing the embedding: if we want to turn a lone `DCoercion` into a `Coercion`, we have to write ```Refl ty `TransCo` dco```, which seems a bit silly.

-### Embedding coercions in directed coercions
+## Embedding coercions in directed coercions

 **Constructor**: Use a forgetful constructor `CoDCo :: Coercion -> DCoercion` to embed coercions into directed coercions.

 We can include a smart constructor for cases where it is clearly profitable to represent the coercion as a `DCoercion`: `ReflCo ty |-> ReflDCo`, `CoVarCo cv |-> CoVarDCo cv`.
 In other cases, it falls back to using the constructor.

-### Kind coercions
+## Kind coercions

 Should we use directed kind coercions instead of kind coercions, e.g. in the `ForAllDCo` constructor of `DCoercion`?

 **AMG**: in my first attempts at the patch I tried this, and rapidly got lost trying to implement functions over `ForAllDCo`.
 But perhaps it is worth another shot.

-### Using directed coercions in more places
+## Using directed coercions in more places

 The current idea is to only use directed coercions in the rewriter/canonicaliser.
+It would also be possible to use them more broadly:

+  - in casts,
+  - in the constraint solver.

+For casts, note that the type of the expression being cast is available (with a bit of work); however, this would require nontrivial changes to later stages of the compilation pipeline.
-It would also be possible to use them more broadly, for instance in the constraint solver.
-However, when we are handling Givens we often have to take apart evidence using `Nth`-co, so we would often need to go through `Coercion` (embedding both ways).
+In the constraint solver, when we are handling Givens we often have to take apart evidence using `Nth`-co, so we would often need to go through `Coercion` (embedding both ways).

+For now we prefer to modify the type-checker and leave the rest of the pipeline relatively unchanged, hence using `Coercion`.

-## Possible other interactions
+# Possible other interactions

 `AxiomInstCo` takes a list of coercions as an argument, instead of what one might more naively expect, a list of types.
 It seems that this design was motivated by coercion optimisation concerns that may no longer be relevant with directed coercions.
 This might allow us to simplify the implementation in GHC, e.g. removing `GHC.Core.Unify.ty_co_match`.

-# Bidirectional type systems

-[Bidirectional Typing](https://arxiv.org/abs/1908.05839) by Jana Dunfield and Neel Krishnaswami is a useful reference to the design of bidirectional systems.
-The key idea is this: introduction forms (e.g. constructors) are *checked*; elimination forms (e.g. projections) are *synthesized*.

-Introduction forms: `ReflCo`, congruence rules such as `TyConAppCo`, `AppCo` ...

-Elimination forms: `SymCo`, `NthCo`, `LRCo`, `InstCo`, `KindCo` ...

-**AMG**: I need to write some more here.